The Neurobiology of Leadership

 I started taking classes in leadership and psychology in high school and became fascinated with human motivation.

-As a business strategy consultant, entrepreneur, and executive, I expanded on those early learnings with a test-and-learn approach to managing teams that allowed me to use cutting-edge interdisciplinary research to address team performance challenges as they arose and create higher performing teams in the process.
+As a business strategy consultant, entrepreneur, and executive, I expanded on those early learnings with a test-and-learn approach to managing teams that allowed me to use cutting-edge interdisciplinary research to address team performance challenges and create higher-performing teams in the process.

 Reviewing over 100 years of needs and motivation research helped me understand why, and the e3 theory began to emerge.